joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/08/30/briefing/tenniss-lost-shot.html

 **Iceland Votes to Steer Clear of European Union Talks**\
-`After a divisive national debate, Icelanders rejected a proposal to resume negotiations on joining the bloc, according to the national broadcaster.`\
+`After a divisive debate, Icelanders rejected a proposal to resume negotiations on joining the bloc.
+The referendum drew the highest voter turnout in almost two decades.`\
 https://www.nytimes.com/2026/08/30/world/europe/iceland-eu-referendum-talks.html

 **What Dolly Did for Tennessee Is What She Did for the World**\